River Cottage Festival: 24-25 August

 Daylesford Harvest Festival: 21 September

-The Daylesford Harvest Festival is a real celebration of seasonal fare, with pumpkins and apples galore!
+The Daylesford Festivals are a real celebration of seasonal fare.
 Enjoy picking your own produce from their organic Market Garden, browse stalls, find honey displays, meet the rare breed and native animals and learn how to get the best from food with cookery demos.

-Set on their farm in the heart of the Cotswolds, the Daylesford Harvest Festival is the ideal opportunity to reconnect with nature and see first hand how organic farming works in harmony with nature.
+Set on their farm in the heart of the Cotswolds, Daylesford festivals are the ideal place to reconnect with nature and see first hand how organic farming works in harmony with nature.
 If you’re lucky, there might even be a farm tour, which in previous years has been a personal highlight for me.

 Top tips for an eco-friendly festival experience